top of page

 • 3 min read

-In my work coaching for resilience and coaching for stress management, I’ve found that simple movements — just a few minutes of the right kinds — can make a big difference in how we feel.
+In my work coaching for resilience and coaching for stress management, I’ve found that simple movements can make a big difference in how we feel.

 When we move our bodies release a cascade of hormones and neurotransmitters that influence how we feel and how we show up.
 For example:

-• Testosterone rises, helping us feel more confident and assertive.
+• Testosterone rising can help us feel more confident and assertive

-• Dopamine surges, improving focus, motivation, and a sense of reward
+• Dopamine surges can improve focus, motivation, and a sense of reward

-• DHEA increases, supporting resilience and stress recovery.
+• DHEA increasing supports resilience and stress recovery

-And you don’t need a gym or fancy equipment.
-Just 5–10 minutes of movement — anywhere, anytime — can activate these systems and shift your state.
+You don’t need a gym or fancy equipment.
+Just 5–10 minutes of movement of the right type of movement can activate these systems and shift your state.

-Testosterone and Mood: Short bouts of resistance exercise can significantly boost testosterone levels and improve mood, particularly in men, but also in women (Kraemer et al., 1998; Daly et al., 2005).
+• Testosterone and Mood: Short bouts of resistance exercise can significantly boost testosterone levels and improve mood in men and women (Kraemer et al., 1998; Daly et al., 2005).

 Three Simple Movements to Boost Your Confidence and Resilience

-What it is: From a plank position, lower your chest toward the floor and push back up.
+What it is: From a plank position, lower your chest toward the floor by bending your arms and straighten them to push back up.
+Breathe out as you lower and in through your nose as you raise yourself up.

 Adaptations: